TSnake41/raylib-lua/README.md

 There are 3 ways to use it :
  - **zip mode** :
-     If you specify a zip file as argument, this zip will be used as payload application, this file expects to have a `main.lua` which is the entry point of the application.
+     If you specify a zip file as an argument to `raylua_e`, this zip file's contents will be used to build the application. `raylua_e` expects the zip file to contain a `main.lua` file, which is the entry point of the application (i.e. `main.lua` is where you want your program to start running).

         # Windows
         raylua_e someGame.zip